dracidoupe/graveyard/README.md

 * You have [Docker CE installed](https://www.docker.com/community-edition)
 * You have [installed docker-compose](https://docs.docker.com/compose/install/)

+* Createyour own copy of [docker-compose configuration](docker-compose.example.yml)

+  * `cp docker-compose.example.yml docker-compose.yml`
+  * You can locally change your port if you do not want to run it at 8000

 * Create your own copy of [local configuration](graveyard/settings/local.example.py)

   * `cp graveyard/settings/local.example.py graveyard/settings/local.py`